annalenalamprecht/CoTaPP/Lecture Notes/01 Computational Thinking.md

 ![quarters](img/quarters.png)

-*Extra question*: How many characters would the procedure save when applied on the coffee bitmap from above?
+*Extra question*: How many characters would the procedure save in terms of storage when applied on the coffee bitmap from above?

 ### 5. Filter (★★★☆☆)

 A gray-scale bitmap can be saved as a table or grid, with values of 1 to 5 for each pixel.
 The value 1 stands for black, the value 5 stands for white, and the values 2 to 4 stands for the lighter-getting shades of gray between them.

+In digital image processing, some operations are performed on the bitmap in order to enhance or modify the image.
+An example of such an operation is a filtering algorithm.
 A filtering algorithm computes a picture of same size for a given original according to the following procedure (illustrated on an example below):

-For each pixel in the original picture, it takes  the value of the pixel and its eight neighboring pixels, sorts them from smallest to largest, and then takes the value in the middle, i.e. the 5th of 9 values, as the new value of the pixel in the filtered picture.
+For each pixel in the original picture, it takes the value of the pixel and its eight neighboring pixels, sorts them from smallest to largest, and then selects the value in the middle, i.e. the 5th of 9 values, to be the new value of the current pixel in the filtered picture.

 ![filterexample](img/filterexample.png)

-When applied to the leftmost picture below, which of options A-D is the result?
+When applied to the top picture below, which of options A-D is the result?

 ![filterquestion](img/filterquestion.png)